Hollywood Spotlight: Tom Cruise

 However, this Hollywood celebrity stunt man prowess has not been without injury.
 During the 2017 filming of M:I 6, Mr. Cruise jumped from the roof of one building to another and broke his ankle.
 He took time to recover but was seen performing his own stunts once again when filming resumed this year.
 Now that’s dedication!

-On July 19, 2019, Tom Cruise will be flying back into the cinema, reprising one of his most famous roles as Pete “Maverick” Mitchell in Top Gun: Maverick.
+Tom Cruise will be flies back into the cinema, pun intended, reprising one of his most famous roles as Pete “Maverick” Mitchell in Top Gun: Maverick.
 Set to begin filming by this summer, Cruise’s Maverick will play a flight instructor in the age of drone warfare.
-But if you “feel the need… the need for” a little Tom Cruise now, you can catch him in theaters this summer in the newest Mission: Impossible installment, Fallout.
+But if you “feel the need… the need for” a little Tom Cruise now, you can catch him in the newest Mission: Impossible installment, Fallout.
 This man is simply unstoppable.